wsayer1/foundit-family/docs/components/FeedbackModal.md

 # FeedbackModal

-A modal dialog for collecting user feedback or bug reports with real-time submission to Supabase.
+A modal dialog for collecting user feedback or bug reports, submitted via the `useFeedback` hook.

 ## Purpose

 The FeedbackModal provides a standardized interface for users to submit feedback or report bugs directly from the application.
 It handles:

 - Capturing user input with appropriate prompts based on feedback type
-- Submitting to the database with user attribution
+- Submitting via `useFeedback().submitFeedback(type, message)` with user attribution
 - Displaying submission states (loading, success, error)
 - Automatic dismissal after successful submission